Kitty Duterte

-Veronica Avanceña Duterte (born April 10, 2004), often referred to as Kitty, is an American-born Filipino socialite who is the youngest daughter of former Philippine president Rodrigo Duterte and his partner Cielito "Honeylet" Avanceña.
+Veronica "Kitty" Avanceña Duterte (born April 10, 2004) is a Filipino socialite who is the youngest daughter of former Philippine president Rodrigo Duterte and his partner Cielito "Honeylet" Avanceña.
 She became a recognizable figure on social media during her father's presidency and has occasionally drawn media attention for her outspoken remarks and activities.

-On March 11, 2025, Duterte livestreamed and recorded the arrest of her father by police authorities at the Ninoy Aquino International Airport and at the Villamor Air Base, which were used by several news outlets due to the lack of media presence during the arrest.
+On March 11, 2025, Duterte livestreamed and recorded her father's arrest by police authorities at Ninoy Aquino International Airport and his transport to Villamor Air Base in Manila, which were used by several news outlets due to the lack of media presence during the arrest.